chauhanbibek100/project2/README.md

 # new project

-this project is created local system.
+this project was created from local system.